-A Candida infection can pass by itself.
-The doctor may use your current medication such as antibiotics, corticosteroids, the pill, and medications that have the side effect of reducing, adjusting, stopping or changing saliva production.
-Never do this on your own if you suspect that a medicine is the (co-)cause of Candida.
+A candida infection can pass by itself.
+Your doctor may use any current medication you are taking, such as antibiotics, corticosteroids, the pill, and medications that have the side effect of reducing, adjusting, stopping or changing saliva production.
+Never do this on your own if you suspect that a medicine is the cause (or one of them) of the candida infections.
 Discuss your suspicions with a doctor.
-When inhaling medicines (corticosteroids) you can rinse the mouth and throat cavity with water after inhalation.
+When inhaling medicines (such as corticosteroids), you can rinse the mouth and throat cavity with water after inhalation.
 Regularly clean any dental prostheses.
-If the Candida infection does not go away or if it comes back, the doctor will usually prescribe anti-fungal medicines.
+If the candida infection does not go away or if it comes back, the doctor will usually prescribe anti-fungal medicines.

-Antibiotics that can be used for Candida are:
+Antibiotics that can be used as a candida albicans treatment are:

-Sometimes hydrocortisone is added to a cream or ointment.
+Sometimes hydrocortisone can be added to a cream or ointment.
 It has an anti-inflammatory effect and helps against itching.
 Benzoic acid /salicylic acid cream or ointment can also be used on the skin.

-If a Candida infection continues despite medication or if it comes back regularly, then the doctor can examine the Candida to see what the Candida does react to.
+If a candida infection continues despite medication or if it comes back regularly, then doctors may examine the candida to see what it reacts to.

-When you have Candida it is important to have good hygiene.
-Do not use soap in places where you have Candida.
-With vaginal Candida, vaginal intercourse can be painful so you can use a neutral lubricant.
+If you have a candida infection, it is important to have good hygiene.
+Do not use soap in places where you have a candida infection.
+With vaginal candida, vaginal intercourse can be painful so you can use a neutral lubricant.
 Avoid vaginal intercourse when the mucosa is still very dry and painful.
-With Candida, try not to keep hands in water for too long (particularly fingers or cuticles), put on gloves when cleaning, but do not keep them on too long because they can make the skin moist and soft again due to perspiration.
-With Candida of the feet, it is advisable to wear flip-flops in swimming pools.
+Try not to keep your hands in water for too long (particularly fingers or cuticles) and wear gloves when cleaning, but do not keep them on too long as they may make the skin moist and soft again due to perspiration.
+With candida of the feet, it is advisable to wear flip-flops in swimming pools.
 Wear well ventilated shoes and clean socks every day.
 Dry your sports shoes well after exercise.
-With Candida, wear the clothing that is airy for the skin, preferably made of cotton.
+For general infections, wear the clothing that is airy for the skin, preferably made of cotton.